Responsible Employees at UMass Amherst

 The Responsible Employee should immediately report the matter to:

-A report to the Title IX Coordinator may be made in person during Equal Opportunity and Access office hours, or at any time via email (@email), telephone, mail, or online using the Report A Concern form, which includes an option for anonymous submission.
-Please note that reporting a concern to the Title IX Coordinator does not constitute filing an official police report, you must contact the UMPD directly.
+A report to the Title IX Coordinator may be made in person during Equal Opportunity and Access office hours, or at any time via email (@email), telephone, mail, or using the Online Title IX Report A Concern form, which includes an option for anonymous submission.
+Please note that reporting a concern to the Title IX Coordinator does not constitute filing an official police report, to do that you must contact the UMPD directly.

 Title IX Coordinator